City of Moreton Bay: History

-At the time the Divisional Boards Act 1879 came into force on 11 November 1879, the present Morton Bay Region was entirely contained within the Caboolture Division, which also included the Sunshine Coast.
+At the time the Divisional Boards Act 1879 came into force on 11 November 1879, the present City of Morton Bay was entirely contained within the Caboolture Division, which also included the Sunshine Coast.
 By 1890, Caboolture Division had shrunk considerably with the separate incorporation of the Pine Division (21 January 1888), Redcliffe Division (5 April 1888) and Maroochy Division (5 July 1890).

 With the passage of the Local Authorities Act 1902, Caboolture, Pine and Redcliffe (as well as Maroochy) became Shires on 31 March 1903.
 Redcliffe was proclaimed a Town on 28 May 1921 and a City on 13 June 1959.
 A few weeks earlier, on 23 May 1959, Pine was renamed the Shire of Pine Rivers.

+In July 2007, the Local Government Reform Commission released its report and recommended the amalgamation of the three local government areas: